 The Pillow Lace plaque is located in front of 5 High Street in Ipswich.
 In the mid-18th Century a group of Ipswich women started making and selling lace with distinctive patterns.
 Small round lap pillows were used to pace the bobbins and needles as the lace grew around it.
 Ipswich lace quickly became very popular and played an important role during the American Revolution.
+When George Washington visited Ipswich in 1789 he purchased some black silk lace for his wife, Martha.

 Bonnie Hurd Smith explains that “The women were doing it while the men were at war, and many men were killed, so their widows needed to make money to support their families.”
-Ipswich women “used lace making as a way to endure.”
+Ipswich women used lace making as a way to endure.
 We read in “The Laces of Ipswich.” that a yard of lace “was approximately equal in value to a cord of wood or 16 pounds of sheep’s wool.”

-When George Washington visited Ipswich in 1789 he purchased some black silk lace for his wife, Martha.
+In its lace making heyday in the late eighteenth century, Ipswich, Massachusetts boasted 600 lace makers in a town of only 601 households.
 At the height of its popularity the women and girls of Ipswich were producing more than 40,000 yards of lace annually.
 In the 1820s Ipswich industrialists imported machines from England to mechanize and speed up the operation, and opened a factory on this site.
 Their efforts destroyed the industry.
 Lace was now mass-produced and no longer a symbol of wealth.

 At that time, there was a path that cut across the hill behind his house which led to a spring at the top of the hill.
 He obtained permission to exclusive use of that spring for his family.
 He would run up the hill with his children every morning for a cold bath.
 This regimen failed to save them from the terrible throat distemper epidemic, diphtheria, that swept through eastern Massachusetts between 1727 and 1737.
 Three of his children died.